The first time I entered a gym, I was intimidated, nervous and not comfortable. At all.

 And when take your focus off the end goal and concentrate on the process, you’re more likely to achieve your goal, sometimes without even realizing it.

 Starting exercise routine for the first time or after a long break is uncomfortable.
-Being uncomfortable and not getting results may lead to quitting.
+Not feeling comfortable and not getting results may lead to quitting.
 And you don’t want that.

 - Psychology of Sport and Exercise Volume 12, Issue 5, September 2011, Pages 575-578.
 The influence of close others’ exercise habits and perceived social support on exercise